rrmanzano/maui-bindableproperty-generator/README.md

 # Maui.BindableProperty.Generator

 Source generator that automatically transforms fields into BindableProperties that can be used in MAUI.
+Are you looking for the Xamarin project? check this [link](https://github.com/rrmanzano/xamarin-bindableproperty-generator)

 ## Installation
 First, [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
 Then, install [M.BindableProperty.Generator](https://www.nuget.org/packages/M.BindableProperty.Generator/) from the package manager console: